Abu Road railway station: Diesel Loco Shed

 The Diesel Loco Shed, Abu Road located here provides employment to a large number of people and holds an important place in town's economy.
 The Diesel Shed at Abu Road was commissioned by Indian Railways as a metre-gauge shed on 26 October 1966.
 It was then the largest MG shed of Western Railway with holdings of 112 locomotives.
 With broad gauge conversion, the shed was converted to a BG shed with holdings of 60 locomotives.
-There are 68 supervisors and 570 workers in the shed..
-It is only Diesel shed in Ajmer division and 2nd in North Western Railway zone of the Indian Railways.
+There are 68 supervisors and 570 workers in the shed.
+It is the only Diesel shed in the Ajmer division and the 2nd in the North Western Railway zone of Indian Railways.

 A diesel training center is located at the shed that conducts promotional, refresher and special courses for locomotive running staff as well as formal training of shed maintenance staff.

-It is currently houses 140+ diesel locomotives like WDM 3A, WDG 3A, WDG 4, WDP 4D & WDG 4D.
+It currently houses 140+ diesel locomotives, like the WDM 3A, WDG 3A, WDG 4, WDP 4D, and the WDG 4D.